netreconlab/hipaa-postgres/README.md

 - [Singularity - Hosted on GitHub Container Registry](https://github.com/netreconlab/hipaa-postgres/pkgs/container/hipaa-postgres)

 ### Tags
-- `latest` - Points to the newest released version
+- `latest` - Points to the newest released version that uses the standard [Postgres image](https://hub.docker.com/_/postgres)
-- `main` - Points to most up-to-date code that will eventually show up in a future release.
+- `main` - Points to most up-to-date code that uses the standard [Postgres image](https://hub.docker.com/_/postgres) and will eventually show up in a future release.
 This tag can contain breaking changes
-- `x-x.x` - Points to a specific Postgres and Postgis version
+- `x-x.x` - Points to a specific Postgres and Postgis version that uses the standard [Postgres image](https://hub.docker.com/_/postgres)
-- `x-x.x-percona` - Points to a specific version that uses the [Percona Distribtution Postgres](https://www.percona.com/software/postgresql-distribution)
+- `x-x.x-percona` - Points to a specific version that uses the [Percona Distribtution for PostgreSQL](https://www.percona.com/software/postgresql-distribution) image

 ## Additional Packages inside of hipaa-postgres that are enabled automatically
 The following are enabled automatically on either the `PG_PARSE_DB` or `postgres` databases: